-- 1 a The commuting allowance is paid monthly in arrears; - b The amount of the allowance is determined as follows: the commuting distance from home to work (no more than 30 kilometres one way) times €0.08 per kilometre.
-From 1 January 2023, the allowance will be €0.12 per kilometre. - c Commuting by public transport will be reimbursed on the basis of the most economical mode of transport up to a maximum of 100 kilometres one way, if no other allowance for commuting is received on that day. - d On days when a claim is made for a commuting allowance, no claim can be made for a home working day as referred to in Article 6.4.1 of the CAO. - e The allowance for commuting expenses must be claimed within 3 months. - 2 The employer may establish additional regulations with respect to the administrative procedures to be followed. - 3 The Parties shall enter into consultation with each other as soon as fiscal possibilities exist to reintroduce a fixed allowance.
+- 1 a The commuting allowance is paid monthly in arrears; - b The amount of the allowance is determined as follows: commuting distance (maximum 30 kilometres one way) times €0.14 per kilometre).
+As of 1 January 2024, the allowance was increased from €0.12 per kilometre to €0.14 per kilometre). - c Commuting by public transport will be reimbursed on the basis of the most economical mode of transport up to a maximum of 100 kilometres one way, if no other allowance for commuting is received on that day. - d On days when a claim is made for a commuting allowance, no claim can be made for a home working day as referred to in Article 6.4.1 of the CAO. - e The allowance for commuting expenses must be claimed within 3 months. - 2 The employer may establish additional regulations with respect to the administrative procedures to be followed. - The Parties shall enter into consultation with each other as soon as fiscal possibilities exist to reintroduce a fixed allowance.